Troubleshoot opening Power BI Desktop

 In Power BI Desktop, users who installed and are running previous versions of the Power BI On-premises data gateway can be blocked from opening Power BI Desktop, because of administrative policy restrictions that the Power BI on-premises gateway placed on named pipes on the local machine.

-Resolve issues with the on-premises data gateway and Power BI Desktop
+Resolve issues with the On-premises data gateway and Power BI Desktop

-Resolution 1: Install the latest version of Power BI on-premises data gateway
+Resolution 1: Install the latest version of Power BI On-premises data gateway

-If you no longer need the Power BI on-premises data gateway, you can uninstall it, or you can stop the Power BI on-premises data gateway Windows service, which removes the policy restriction, and allows Power BI Desktop to launch.
+You can uninstall the Power BI On-premises data gateway if you no longer need it.
+Or you can stop the Power BI On-premises data gateway Microsoft service, which removes the policy restriction and allows Power BI Desktop to open.